baygeldin/sidekiq-fairplay/README.md

 ## Troubleshooting

-If you use Sidekiq Pro and are using `reliable_scheduler!`, then keep in mind that it bypasses the client middlewares.
+- If you use Sidekiq Pro and are using `reliable_scheduler!`, then keep in mind that it bypasses the client middlewares.
 This essentially means that all jobs scheduled via `perform_in/perform_at` will bypass the planner and go directly into the main queue.
+- If you use `unique_for`, you must ensure that `Sidekiq::Fairplay::Middleware` comes before `Sidekiq::Enterprise::Unique::Client` in the client middleware chain; otherwise, such jobs may lock themselves out of execution.

 ## Development